How To Create a Succession Planning Process For Your Business (2024)

 4. Involve Key Stakeholders

 Collaboration is key to successful succession planning.
-Engage not only HR professionals but also senior leadership, department heads, managers, and employees at all levels.
-By involving key stakeholders, you ensure a holistic approach that considers various perspectives and insights.
+Engage HR professionals, senior leadership, department heads, managers, and employees at all levels.
+Involving key stakeholders ensures a holistic approach that considers various perspectives and insights.

 5. Tailor Development Plans